vauchey/GroundTrueHighAccuracyDataset/README.md

-# GPS-free vehicle positioning for autonomous road public transportation based on data fusion (Submitted to [sensors](https://www.mdpi.com/journal/sensors/editorial_office)  by [ESIGELEC](https://www.esigelec.fr/))
+# Particle filter meets hybrid octrees: an octree-based vehicle localization approach without learning (Submitted to IET Intelligent Transport Systems by [ESIGELEC](https://www.esigelec.fr/))

 ## News :
 * 2020/07/17 : A new dataset is availaible  [here](#JULY) on same road than previous.